-All assessments described in this protocol are performed as part of normal clinical practice or standard practice guidelines for the patient population and healthcare provider specialty in the countries where this NI study is being conducted.
+All assessments described in this protocol are performed as part of normal clinical practice or standard practice guidelines for the patient population and healthcare provider specialty in the countries where this non interventional study is being conducted.

 9.2.
-Setting
+SETTING

-9.2.1.
-Inclusion Criteria
+9.2.1.INCLUSION CRITERIA